-- c.
-Any plan may be continued for a total period not to exceed 90 calendar days for good and sufficient reason (i.e., for revisions to be made, studies completed or additional information submitted) and acceptable to both the applicant and the Planning Board.
-Such plan is automatically scheduled for the agenda of the next regular Planning Board meeting after the 90th day and action completed in accordance with the requirements and timing contained in this title, whether the applicant has accomplished the purposes for which continued or not. - d.
-The action to table by the Planning Board must be an action to temporarily suspend action and not to suppress a vote on the plan. - e.
-Failure to act within the thirty-five-day period constitutes disapproval of the plan, in which case the applicant may resubmit the plan without payment of an additional application fee. - f.
-Conditions of approval may include, but are not limited to, type of vegetation, increased setbacks and yard space, specifications for sewage and water supply facilities, buffers and screens, period of maintenance sureties, deed restrictions, locations of piers, docks, parking or signs, type or style of construction, and the amount of all guarantees which may be required. - g.
-The decision of the Planning Board plus any conditions imposed must be noted on three copies of the Preliminary Plan.
-One copy must be returned to the applicant, one retained by the Planning Board and one forwarded to the municipal officials.
+379 information submitted) and acceptable to both the applicant and the Planning Board.
+380 Such plan is automatically scheduled for the agenda of the next regular Planning 381 Board meeting after the 90th day and action completed in accordance with the 382 requirements and timing contained in this title, whether the applicant has 383 accomplished the purposes for which continued or not.
+384 (d) The action to table by the Planning Board must be an action to temporarily suspend 385 action and not to suppress a vote on the plan.
+386 (e) Failure to act within thirty-five-days constitutes disapproval of the plan, in which case 387 the applicant may resubmit the plan without payment of an additional application fee.
+388 Conditions of approval may include, but are not limited to, type of vegetation, 389 increased setbacks and yard space, specifications for sewage and water supply 390 facilities, buffers and screens, period of maintenance sureties, deed restrictions, locations of piers, docks, parking or signs, type or style of construction, and the 391 392 amount of all guarantees which may be required.
+393 (f) The decision of the Planning Board to include any conditions imposed must be noted 394 on three copies of the Preliminary Plan.
+One copy must be returned to the applicant, 395 one retained by the Planning Board and one forwarded to the municipal officials.
+396 (4) Plan Requirements 397 (a) Plan sheets drawn on a reproducible medium and must measure no less than 11 inches 398 by 17 inches and no larger than 24 inches by 36 inches; 399 (b) With scale of the drawings no greater than one inch equals 30 feet for developments 400 less than 10 acres, and one inch equals 50 feet for all others; 401 (c) Code block in the lower right-hand corner.
+The block must contain: 402 [1] Name(s) and address(es) of the applicant and owner; 403 [2] Name of the project; 404 [3] Name and address of the preparer of the plan, with professional seal, if applicable; 405 [4] Date of plan preparation/revision, and a unique ID number for the plan and any 406 revisions; 407 (d) Standard boundary survey conducted by a surveyor licensed in the State of Maine, in the manner recommended by the State Board of Registration for Land Surveyors; 408 409 (e) An arrow showing true North and the magnetic declination, a graphic scale, and 410 signature blocks for the owner(s) and members of the Planning Board; 411

-(4).
-Plan Requirements

-- a.
-Plan sheets drawn on a reproducible medium and must measure no less than 11 inches by 17 inches and no larger than 24 inches by 36 inches; - b.
-With scale of the drawings no greater than one inch equals 30 feet for developments less than 10 acres, and one inch equals 50 feet for all others; - c.
-Code block in the lower right-hand corner.
-The block must contain: - i.
-Name(s) and address(es) of the applicant and owner; - ii.
-Name of the project; - iii.
-Name and address of the preparer of the plan, with professional seal, if applicable; - iv.
-Date of plan preparation/revision, and a unique ID number for the plan and any revisions; - d.
-Standard boundary survey conducted by a surveyor licensed in the State of Maine, in the manner recommended by the State Board of Registration for Land Surveyors;